traincheckai/Synfo-NY-Discharge/README.md

 ---

 If you have any questions or suggestions, feel free to contribute to this project or contact our team.
 We are always eager to enhance and expand upon our work.

+We thank the New York State Department of Health for releasing these datasets. **Note**: The New York State Department of Health makes no representation, warranty or guarantee relating to the data or analyses derived from these data.